practice area bg MOBILE practice area bg scaled

 What if my appliances were damaged by a power surge during a storm — is that covered?

 Coverage for power surge damage depends on your specific policy language.
-Most Florida homeowners’ policies cover surge damage resulting directly from lightning.
+Most Florida homeowners’ policies cover surge damage directly caused by lightning.
 Coverage for surges originating in the utility company’s distribution system rather than from a direct or nearby lightning strike varies by policy.
-Williams Law Association, P.A., offers free claim evaluations that include a review of your specific policy’s surge coverage provisions.

 My lightning damage claim was denied.
 What should I do?